 The Airport Capital Improvement Plan (ACIP) provides a five year perspective of the airport’s critical development needs and the financial planning to accommodate those needs.
 It also serves as the basis for distribution of grant funds under the Airport Improvement Program (AIP).

-At its meeting on Thursday, February 13, 2014, TAIT approved the updated five-year ACIP for Richard L. Jones Jr. Airport.
-The ACIP for Tulsa International Airport was approved by TAIT at its meeting on March 13, 2014.
-Copies of the approved plans are attached below.
+At its meeting on Thursday, February 11, 2016, the Tulsa Airports Improvement Trust (TAIT) approved the five-year ACIP for Richard L. Jones, Jr. Airport (RVS) and Tulsa International Airport (TUL).
+Copies of the plans are attached below.

 As part of the annual planning effort for the next federal fiscal year, TAIT was presented with DRAFT ACIP’s for Fiscal Years 2018 – 2022 at their meeting on November 10, 2016.
 Comments on the plans will be requested from the Federal Aviation Administration and the Oklahoma Aeronautics Commission.
 Airport tenants, users and members of the general public are also invited to provide comments on the draft plans.
 Links to the DRAFT ACIP documents follow:

 This year, TAIT also assisted Okmulgee Regional Airport (OKM) with their airport capital improvement planning effort.
 The ACIP was presented to their Airport Advisory Board on November 8, 2016 and approved by their City Council on November 15, 2016.
 A copy of OKM’s approved plan is below: